 Claustrophobia - can hypnotherapy help?

-Claustrophobia is one of the most common situational phobias, and as many as 5% of people may suffer from this fear of small and enclosed spaces like lifts, closets, caves and aircraft.
-It’s more common in people with a tendency towards anxiety disorders, panic disorders, and often seems to be a result of an earlier traumatic experience that featured an enclosed space, but there is also a suggestion that it could be an evolutionary mechanism that may have had benefits for early hominids.
+Claustrophobia is one of the most common situational phobias with as many as 5% of people suffering from this fear of small and enclosed spaces like lifts, closets, caves and aircrafts.
+It’s more common in people with a tendency towards anxiety disorders, panic disorders, and often seems to be a result of an earlier traumatic experience that featured an enclosed space.
+It has also been suggested that it could be an evolutionary mechanism that may have had benefits for early hominids.

-The physical symptoms of claustrophobia may include some or all of the following:
+The physical symptoms of claustrophobia may include some of, or all of the following:

 - Respiratory symptoms (throat closing up, tight chest)